Automattic/remote-data-blocks/docs/workflows/zip-code-with-contract.md

-# Integration templates

-Developers can [extend](index.md) the plugin to meet uses cases that require custom logic.
-Often, the full details are known up front to the developer, in which case they can simply write a complete implementation.

-However, sometimes the developer may not know the final data source details.

-Integration templates bridge the gap between developers and WordPress instance admins when implementing custom data fetching solutions.
-These templates support scenarios where developers need to create custom blocks that interact with third-party APIs, but may not have full access to authentication details managed by other teams.
+# Create a zip code remote data block

+This page will walk you through building [Zippopotam.us](https://zippopotam.us/) queries, registering a remote data block to display zip code information, and then connecting a data source later.
+It will require you to commit code to a WordPress theme or plugin.
+If you have not yet installed and activated the Remote Data Blocks plugin, visit [Getting Started](https://remotedatablocks.com/getting-started/).

 ## The contract

-Developers can code a "slug" to define a "contract" between the integration template they write and the admins managing the Remote Data Blocks settings in WordPress.
+Developers can code a "slug" to define a "contract" between the remote data block integration they build and the admins managing the Remote Data Blocks settings in WordPress.

-This page will walk through creating an integration template for displaying information about a given zip code to demonstrate the process.

-## Create a Zip Code remote data block

 ## Define a query